redhat-performance/opl/core/opl/investigator/README.md

 -------

-This list status data paths (with *numerical* values) where it makes sense to evaluate.
+This list status data paths (with *numerical* values) where it makes sense to evaluate for PASS/FAIL.
 E.g. you definitely want to include something like `results.rps` or `measurements.cpu.mean`, but adding `parameters.test_started.timestamp` might not be useful (because it does not represent test result comparable across historical runs - this timestamp is simply always different, based on when the test was running, so it does not make sense to compare it across historical results).

+It also allws you to define what check methods (other then these defined in default `methods:` should apply to this metric.
+You can also provide additional possitional args if the check method needs them.

+Expected data structure looks like this:

+    sets:
+      - name: metric1
+        methods:
+          - name: check_by_provided_min_max
+            args:
+              - 4.5
+              - 5.5
+      - name: metric2

+Default check methods from `methods:` is always added and if no method is specified, script default method is added.

 If this is not a list but a string like in the example below, it is first rendered via Jinja2 and only then parsed as YAML to get the final list:

     sets: |
       {% if current.get('parameters.cli').startswith('experiment/reg-average.py ') %}
-      - results.items.avg_duration
+      - name: results.items.avg_duration
       {% else %}
       - results.duration
       {% endif %}
-      - measurements.satellite.swap.swap-used.mean
+      - name: measurements.satellite.swap.swap-used.mean

 `decisions:`